corygrant/dingoPDM/docs/gettingstarted/introduction.md

 !!!
 Note
     If the link is expired, send a message on the store page

+## Test Config File

+When first powering on dingoPDM, whether one received from the store or built yourself, the included test file can be used to verify functionality.

+The test file includes a very basic setup:

+- All outputs:
+    - Enabled
+    - Set to turn on with input 1
+    - Set to their max current limit with endless reset
+- Input 1 set to:
+    - Pullup
+    - Invert
+    - Momentary

+Connect input 1 to ground to turn all outputs on.

+## Changing CAN ID

+The CAN Base ID default value is 2000.

+To change this, modify the value in the [DeviceTree](../software/devicetree.md) and press `Update` and then `Burn` to save the setting.

+On the next power up, the CAN Base ID will be updated.

 ## Goals

 - [X] Learn more about PDMs and high DC current devices